In a Nutshell

 Help & Support

 To speak to a member of the American Express business funding team, call the toll-free number during business hours (Mondays to Fridays, 9am to 6pm ET.
-American Express is a large financial services provider with thousands of customer support staff around the world, but this phone number is designed specifically to help Business Card members speak to company experts about business loans, financing, and working capital.
+American Express is a large financial services provider with thousands of customer support staff around the world, but this phone number is designed specifically to help Business Card members speak to company professionals about business loans, financing, and working capital.
 For enquiries about small business credit cards, AmEx offers a live chat function or support via a toll-free number.

 American Express offers its Business Card members several sources of funding to help grow their business, including business loans, and working capital.
 Businesses must accept American Express cards to qualify for merchant financing.
 However, non-participating small businesses can still secure small amounts of funding through an AmEx small business credit card.